• Skip to primary navigation

 Gluten free Red Velvet Cream Cheese Cookies on and around a plate.

-If you're looking for more red velvet recipes, try my Red Velvet Chocolate Chip Cookies, Red Velvet Cupcakes, Red Velvet Muffins, and my Red Velvet Chocolate Chip Muffins.
+For more red velvet recipes, try my Red Velvet Chocolate Chip Cookies, Red Velvet Cupcakes, Red Velvet Muffins, and my Red Velvet Chocolate Chip Muffins.

 Jump to: